WDI-SEA/orientation-notes/01-workflow/machine-setup/readme.md

 ### MongoDB

-T## Installing MongoDB (Updated 11/2019)

 **Notes:** The name of the free version of MongoDB has changed to `mongodb-community` as of November 2019.
-Also, the Catalina version of MacOS (version 10.15) disallows folders being created at the root of the file system so you must create your MongoDB data folder inside your home folder
+Also, the Catalina version of MacOS (version 10.15) disallows folders being created at the root of the file system so you must create your MongoDB data folder inside your home folder.

 ```sh
 #Install MongoDB